-The agreements provided for a series of transactions in which ETP, on November 1, 2006, initially acquired all of the member interests in CCE Holdings, LLC ("CCEH") owned by GE Energy Financial Services and certain other investors for \$1 billion.
+The agreements provided for a series of transactions in which, on November 1, 2006, ETP initially acquired all of the member interests in CCE Holdings, LLC ("CCEH") owned by GE Energy Financial Services and certain other investors for \$1 billion.
 The member interests acquired represented a 50% ownership in CCEH, which was formed in 2004 to purchase CrossCountry Energy.
-In the second transaction, which closed on December 1, 2006, CCEH redeemed ETP's 50% ownership in CCEH in exchange for 100% ownership of Transwestern, ETP's assumption of \$520 million of fixed rate long-term debt and ETP's receipt of \$55 million in acquired cash.
+In the second transaction, which closed on December 1, 2006, CCEH redeemed ETP's 50% ownership in CCEH in exchange for 100% ownership of Transwestern, ETP's assumption of \$520 million in fixed rate long-term debt and ETP's receipt of a \$55 million distribution from the acquired cash.
 Following this final step, Transwestern Pipeline Company, LLC became a new operating subsidiary of ETP.

 Of the assumed long-term debt, \$289.5 million must be paid by February 2007.
-ETP intends to refinance the debt with advances from its revolving credit facility.
-In the allocation of purchase price, the remaining fixed rate debt not requiring prepayment is recorded at fair value, which results in a reduction of the debt valuation of \$6.5 million.
+ETP intends to refinance the debt with advances under its revolving credit facility.
+In the allocation of purchase price, the remaining fixed rate debt not requiring prepayment is recorded at fair value, which results in a reduction of the book value of the debt of \$6.5 million.